chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-# 6.8 Removed Sensor — Light Sensor
+## 6.8 Removed Sensor — Light Sensor

-The first prototype included a light sensor beneath the front steering structure.

-Its original purpose was to detect the blue and orange field markings and assist with deciding when the robot should turn.

-After the architecture changed to LiDAR-based localization, this sensor was no longer required.

-The light sensor was therefore removed from the final sensing architecture.

-This is important because the final sensor configuration was not created only by adding more sensors.

-Some sensors were intentionally removed when their information became redundant.
+The first prototype included a light sensor mounted beneath the front steering structure to detect the blue and orange field markings and help determine when the robot should turn.
+However, after the navigation architecture was changed to LiDAR-based localization, the information provided by the light sensor was no longer necessary.
+The sensor was therefore removed from the final sensing architecture.
+This shows that the final sensor configuration was not simply created by adding more sensors, but by evaluating the role of each sensor and removing those whose information became redundant.

 ---